Chronic Kidney Disease (Renal Failure) in Cats

 • Keeping up with annual vet examinations, especially as pets age

-Is Chronic Kidney Disease Common in Cats?
+Is Chronic and Acute Kidney Disease (Renal Failure) in Cats common?

 This condition is very common in elderly cats.